Flomp/wanderer/docs/src/content/docs/guides/authentication.md

 Next in the pocketbase admin panel go to Settings -> Mail settings an enable "Use SMTP mail server".
 Enter the details of your SMTP server and send a test email to ensure your configuration is correct.
 On the same page you can also adjust the email template of the password reset email.

+Alternatively, you can set these options via the respective [environment variables](/getting-started/configuration/#pocketbase).

 ### Request password reset
-Once the SMTP access is configured users can click the "Forgot password" link in the login form.
+Once the SMTP access is configured, users can click the "Forgot password" link in the login form.
 After requesting the reset the user will receive an email with a unique link to reset their password.